- About ICEDIS

 - Be recognized as a key international and independent forum for the formulation, maintenance, administration and dissemination of B2B e-commerce standards in the supply chain;

 - Work together with other standards and trade organizations to optimize the range and accessibility of standards developed for the subscriptions industry.

 EDItEUR develops and maintains a wide range of standards to support the library supply chain and trading/usage of subscription resources.
 ICEDIS is responsible for the governance of these standards, which fall into two main groups: descriptive formats to communicate key items of metadata about subscription resources and transactional formats to support trading activities.

 All of the metadata formats currently supported utilize the ONIX XML approach.
 A comprehensive list of these formats is given in the ONIX for Subscription Products section of this website, covering the following standards:

-- ONIX-PC - a price catalog format for subscription products
+- ONIX-PC - a product and price catalog format for subscription products

 - ONIX-PH - a format to describe holdings of preserved e-resources